anushadamu03/pocketguru_capstone/README.md

 # Project Title
-POCKET GURU : one stop app for finding the mentor,
+POCKET GURU : One stop app for finding the mentor.

 ## Overview